 Chicken is fully cooked when it reaches an internal temperature of 165 degrees F. at its thickest part.
 Use a meat thermometer or probe to keep track.

 Don’t forget to serve these smoked chicken thighs with your favorite sides or salads – here are some of our favorites!

 - Mexican Street Corn Salad

 How to Smoked Chicken Thighs

-Step Three: smoke at 225 degrees F. for approximately 1 hour or until they reach an internal temperature of 165 degrees F. at their thickest part.
+Smoke at 225 degrees F. for approximately 1 hour or until the internal temperature reaches 165 degrees F. at their thickest part.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!